Daptomycin: Microbiology

 Daptomycin is bactericidal against Gram-positive bacteria only.
 It has proven in vitro activity against enterococci (including glycopeptide-resistant enterococci (GRE)), staphylococci (including methicillin-resistant Staphylococcus aureus), streptococci, corynebacteria and stationary-phase Borrelia burgdorferi persisters.

+Daptomycin's bactericidal activity is concentration-dependent and is preserved against organisms in the stationary phase of growth, distinguishing it from many antibacterials that depend on active cell division for lethal effect.
+In in vitro studies, the drug also produces a prolonged concentration-dependent post-antibiotic effect, during which bacterial growth remains suppressed after drug exposure ends.
+Membrane insertion and the resulting disruption of bacterial membrane integrity require the presence of both calcium ions and phosphatidylglycerol for membrane insertion.

 Daptomycin resistance

 Daptomycin resistance is still uncommon, but has been increasingly reported in GRE, starting in Korea in 2005, in Europe in 2010, in Taiwan 2011, and in the United States, where nine cases have been reported from 2007 to 2011.
 Daptomycin resistance emerged in five of the six cases while they were treated.
 The mechanism of resistance is unknown.
-A four-million year-old strain of Paenibacillus isolated from soil samples in Lechuguilla Cave was found to be naturally resistant to daptomycin.

-It has been suggested that co-administration of daptomycin with at least another active antibiotic might help prevent the emergence of resistance and increase the bactericidal effect.
+A four-million year-old strain of Paenibacillus isolated from soil samples in Lechuguilla Cave was found to be naturally resistant to daptomycin.It has been suggested that co-administration of daptomycin with at least another active antibiotic might help prevent the emergence of resistance and increase the bactericidal effect.
 Data from in vitro and in vivo studies suggest that a tailored approach should be used taking into account both the causative agent and the site of infection.

 Efficacy

 Daptomycin has been shown to be non-inferior to standard therapies (nafcillin, oxacillin, flucloxacillin or vancomycin) in the treatment of bacteraemia and right-sided endocarditis caused by S. aureus.
 A study in Detroit, Michigan compared 53 patients treated for suspected MRSA skin or soft tissue infection with daptomycin against vancomycin, showing faster recovery (4 versus 7 days) with daptomycin.

+A 2022 systematic review and meta-analysis of seven studies enrolling 907 patients with MRSA bacteremia where vancomycin MIC exceeded 1 µg/mL found that daptomycin was associated with significantly lower all-cause mortality compared to vancomycin, with an odds ratio of 0.53 (95% CI 0.29–0.98), as well as higher rates of treatment success, with an odds ratio of 2.20 (95% CI 1.63–2.96).

 In Phase III clinical trials, limited data showed daptomycin to be associated with poor outcomes in patients with left-sided endocarditis.
 Daptomycin has not been studied in patients with prosthetic valve endocarditis or meningitis.